bastibe/SoundCard/README.rst

   though.
 * Windows/WASAPI silently ignores the blocksize in some cases.
 Apparently, it only supports variable block sizes in exclusive mode.
+* Windows/WASAPI may underrun its buffers even if blocksize and nframes are matched.
+Use a larger blocksize than nframes if this happens.
 * Error messages often report some internal CFFI/backend errors.
 This will be improved in the future.
 * macOS Records silence happens when you run your script with an app that doesn't